wbaopaul/rGMAP/README.md

 install.packages('path to rGMAP_1.3.1.tar.gz', type = 'source', rep = NULL)
 ```
 ## Input
-* A HiC contact matrix *hic_mat* supports three types of format:
+* For a single chromosome, a HiC contact matrix *hic_mat* supports three types of format:
   1. a 3-column Hi-C contact matrix, corresponding to the i_th, j_th bin of a chromosom and the contact number;
   2. a n by n matrix, with (i,j) th element corresponding to contact number between the i_th and j_th bin of a chromosome;
   3. a tab or space delimited text file of the above two types of data

-* If *index_file* was provided, inputs for multiple chromosomes are supported.
-In this case, *hic_mat* and *index_file* are compatible with the output matrix and index file of HiC-Pro.
+* For multiple chromosomes, a genomic coordinate index file *index_file* for HiC bin was needed.
+In this case, *hic_mat* and *index_file* are compatible with HiC-Pro stype HiC matrix and index files:

   - An example of *index_file (chromosome start end id)* in 10kb resolution: